josegcpa/tf_implementations/README.md

 This is not extremely organised for now;
 In the future input examples will be added to this repository to facilitate usage.

+These have all been implemented and tested with tensorflow 1.6 for GPU installed from source with CUDA 8.0 and CuDNN 6.0 and a Quadro M6000 GPU.